 Some mornings, you may feel that there’s something deeper you could be a part of.
-You feel the pull towards something but you can’t exactly pin it down—it eludes you and frustrates you.
+You feel the pull towards something, but you can’t exactly pin it down—it eludes you and frustrates you.
 You’re not really sure how to find purpose in life.

 You might have heard stories from writers or musicians who have felt their calling their entire lives; the Mozarts of the world who have pursued their passions from the moment they were out of the womb.
 Deep down you wish you had this “knowing” to pull you forward.